dmbarbour/glas/docs/GlasNamespaces.md

         at:(LN, (at:(LN', Ops'), Ops)) =>           # compose patch translations
             at:(LN' fby LN, Ops'), at:(LN, Ops)

-To process 'lz', we extract at each NS, apply the TL, then return it to the todo pool.
 To apply a TL to another 'lz', we can use fby composition.
-To apply TL to 'ld', we fby compose TL and also apply the 'ln' translation to the Set of Expr.
-To apply TL to 'df' is essentially how TL was defined to start with.
-There is some risk of name collisions by 'mv' moving two names together, but this is resolved non-deterministically with a warning.

-To process `ld:(TL, Set of Expr)`, we try to evaluate each Expr to a `(Set of NS, Set of Expr)` pair.
-For successful evaluations, we produce an `lz:(TL, Set of NS), ld:(TL, Set of Expr)` pairs, using TL from 'ld'.
-On failure, we diagnose the cause.
-If the failure is due to a missing definition, we add the name and `ld:[TL, Expr]` to 'want'.
-For any non-recoverable cause, we instead add this to 'fail'.
+Application of TL to 'df', and composition of TL, may also benefit from implicit laziness via thunks.

 ## Design Patterns

-### Invalid Names

-I propose to forbid byte DEL (0x7F) in names.
-This allows us to introduce DEL in translations to indicate that certain names or prefixes shouldn't be used, e.g. `{ "" => DEL, "foo." => "foo." }` would indicate that a given namespace component should only define or use `foo.*` names (depending on move or link rule), while `{ "foo." => DEL+"foo." }` would indicate that a namespace component must not define or use `foo.*`.
-If there are any issues, we can render the translated name as part of the warning.

-We can also check that all translations are DEL preserving, i.e. such that DEL in lhs implies DEL in rhs.

 ### Private Names

-Similar to invalid names, I propose use of '~' (0x7E) for private names.
-To guard against most accidental privacy violations, we can raise a warning if '~' appears in initial definitions or link expressions before translation or if translations do not preserve '~'.
-However, in context of user-defined syntax, it is possible to bypass this privacy protection; it only resists accidents.
-More robust protection would be based on using translations to control where names are used and introduced.
+It can be useful to mark some names private, only for internal use within a subprogram.
+It is infeasible to strongly protect privacy in context of user-defined syntax, namespace macros, and staged metaprogramming with programs as values.
+However, even weak protections resist against accidental violations.
+We can weakly enforce privacy with a few conventions:

+* Reserve using '~' (0x7E) anywhere in name to mark private names.
+* Warn when definitions contain private names before translations.
+* Insist translations preserve privacy: '~' in lhs implies in rhs.
+* Reject '~' in lhs for Data to Name conversions via Localization.
+* Provide syntactic support for privacy, including 'export' lists.

-Anyhow, with this convention we might compile `export foo, bar, qux as q` to rename `{ "" => "~", "foo." => "foo.", "bar." => "bar.", "qux." => "q." }`.
-Or we could compile `hide foo, bar` to rename `{ "foo." => "~foo.", "bar." => "~bar.", "~foo." => "~foo.^", "~bar." => "~bar.^" }`, including operations to shadowing the prior `~foo.`.
+An export list such as `export foo, bar, qux as q` might compile to a rename translation `{ "" => "~", "foo." => "foo.", "bar." => "bar.", "qux." => "q.", "%" => "%" }`.
+In this case, '%' is preserved by default as a global namespace.

 ### Global Names

 We can simulate a global namespace by automatically forwarding names into hierarchical components by default.
 For example, a language might implicitly translate `{ "g." => "g.", "%" => "%", "" => "foo." }`, treating `g.*` and `%*` as global namespaces for hierarchical component `foo.*`.
-The `%*` is generally for primitive AST constructors, and is read-only, thus we might also 'move' introduced `%*` to DEL.
-But we could permit introducing names under `g.*`.
+The `%*` is generally for primitive AST constructors, and might be read-only via 'move' to NULL.
+But we could permit introducing global names under `g.*` or some other prefix.

 Usefully, because this isn't a true global space, it is subject to further translations.
 We could resolve conflicts by renaming globals for certain subprograms.
 We could also sandbox or 'chroot' the globals used in subprograms, e.g. routing `{ "g." => "g.foo." }`.

-### Namespace as Function or Macro

-With a few simple conventions, a namespace is easily be interpreted as a function.
-For example, the client overrides `args.*` then evaluates names in `result.*`, and ignores anything else as internal to the function.
-Further, this extends to fexprs or macro-like behavior because the arguments is easily presented as an expression in another namespace, not necessarily raw data.

-### Load as a Process

-We can understand 'load' as a process that observes some definitions via evaluation within a load expression, writes some definitions, then continues.
-The load process can wait indefinitely if it observes are undefined.
-With a clever encoding, a set of load processes can interact and communicate through the namespace, taking turns between writing and observing definitions.

-The semantics for load processes in this view are similar to [futures and promises](https://en.wikipedia.org/wiki/Futures_and_promises) or concurrency with [session types](https://en.wikipedia.org/wiki/Session_type).
-There are some limitations because we cannot 'unify' names or prefixes, and we cannot directly observe definitions or undefined things.
-Nonetheless, many interaction patterns can be modeled.

-There is some risk of producing a very large namespace of one-off definitions.
-This namespace model isn't designed to support garbage collection: it's difficult to predict what might be referenced in the output of a load expression.
-If necessary, a compiler can heuristically garbage collect private names, leveraging bloom filters to detect potential issues.
-Discriminating false positives, or continuing after a premature GC, would require recomputing.
-Alternatively, we could add some conventions to ensure certain names are only used once, letting those names be used for channels.

-*Note:* In context of *Namespace as a Function*, use of *Load as a Process* allows for partial outputs based on partial inputs.
-Some feedback is possible, but only if the caller wires things up such that some inputs are dependent on partial outputs.
+I'm not convinced that `g.*` is a good prefix for globals, however.
+A tempting approach is to simply use `%` as the only global namespace, permit writes in a subregion of `%` (e.g. via move `{ "%" => NULL, "%." => "%." }` at toplevel), and require keywords when defining or referencing globals (i.e. `global foo =` versus `foo =`).

+### Shared Libraries

+Large namespaces will often contain many redundant definitions as we compose variations of similar components.
+An optimizer can mitigate this with a compression pass, recognizing and rewriting common definitions or AST fragments to a content-addressed namespace.
+However, for better compile-time performance, it is convenient to keep the namespace small to start with.

+It is possible to manually share common utility code between components through a global namespace.
+This can be supported with manual abstraction of the components (manually injecting the shared code), or by each component redundantly writing into the global namespace, relying on unification of redundant definitions.
+However, abstract is awkward in many cases, and reundant writes can still be very expensive due to overhead of computing, translating, and comparing each definition.

+To avoid the overheads for redundant writes, we must efficiently recognize when two namespace values will be the same despite some variation in the outermost translation.
+This requires a non-trivial evaluation and memoization strategy, and annotations to guide its use.
+We might leverage annotations in 'ld' expressions for this role.

 ### Aggregate Definitions

 Our namespace model restricts us to a single definition per name.
 However, in context of multimethods, constraint systems, or constructing tables, it is convenient if multiple namespace components contribute to a shared definition.

 We can leverage overrides in this role, manually composing definitions from various components.
-But it might prove more convenient to have language support for composing definitions from multiple components.
-Perhaps this could build upon *Load as a Process*, threading channels or possibly staged namespace-layer algebraic effects.
+Other than overrides, our main option is to support composition and integration in a higher model, i.e. making some assumptions about which names are defined, or using annotations in the program value layer to indicate which definitions are implemented.

 ### Algebraic Effects and Abstraction of Call Graphs